 Grooming regularly can also help soothe your pets’ skin and stay on top of their allergies.
 However, it’s wise to determine what exactly is causing the allergies in the first place.

 If food allergies seem to be the problem, make sure you are checking their dog food as well as their treats.
-Treats can have ingredients you may not have expected hidden in the list.
+Dog treats can have ingredients you may not have expected hidden in the list.

 Bathing your dog properly can help reduce shedding and promote skin health.
 Here are a few tips to make the most of this dog grooming ritual: